jundalisay/superb/content/en/research/kepler/harmony/book-4/chapter-01.md

 ---
 heading: Chapter 1
 title: "The Essence of the Harmonic Proportions, Both Sensible and Intelligible"
-description: "My Mysterium Cosmographicum explained the order of the 5 solids in the world"
+description: "Being on the point of examining the essence of the harmonies, I find myself in doubt whether it will be clearer"
 image: /covers/harmony.jpg
 weight: 6
 author: Johannes Kepler